nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Students
 A 'Student' is an individual that you will store in TutorsContactsPro.
-It is an individual that attends one or more [`Groups`](#groups) that you teach.
+It is an individual that attends one or more [`Groups`](#group) that you teach.
-TutorsContactsPro allows you to store essential information or attributes about the student and store remarks for them.
+TutorsContactsPro allows you to store essential information or attributes about the student and remarks for them.

 #### Attributes: